erisemberg/peanut-allergy/README.md

+**NOTE: This page is under construction.
+All code is functional but environment build is ongoing so it can be run smoothly.**

 # A mutation in *Themis* contributes to peanut-induced oral anaphylaxis in CC027 mice

 This document describes how to reproduce heritability and QTL analyses of various peanut allergy-related phenotypes in a backcross between CC0027 (reacts orally to peanut) and C3H (does not react orally to peanut).